Poorna-Kaushalya/KneeCare/README.md

 ## 📜 Research Credits

 Developed under the **Centre of Excellence for AI (CoEAI)** as a specialized research project in biomechanical health monitoring.

----

-Would you like me to add a specific section for the **Acelopon** and **Mediprazole** medication management logic we discussed earlier?